in70mm News

 They have a Meyer sound installation with five speakers behind the screen and 16 effect speakers in the auditorium.
 And there are two digital sound systems available: Dolby Digital Sound and Digital Theatre Sound (DTS), with the sound on a seperate CD disc.
 The projection is straight horizontal on the screen.
 The red color of the seats and the walls give this auditorium a warm atmosphere.

-Seeing a film in this theatre is a festive event and having a cup of coffee after the performance is no problem in one of the large foyeres.
+Seeing a film in this theatre is a festive event and having a cup of coffee after the performance is no problem in one of the large foyers.
 You are not forced to leave the theatre by the rear entrance as is customary in many theatres!

-In 1990, when the restored "Lawrence of Arabia" was screened, an enjoyable Oase Buffet was served with great succes during the intermission in the three foyers.
+In 1990, when the restored "Lawrence of Arabia" was screened, an enjoyable Oase Buffet was served with great success during the intermission in the three foyers.
 During one and a half hour there was an enormous choice of exotic hot and cold dishes like Irish stew á la Lawrence, etc. These performances were all sold out despite the high price of NLG 37,50 (app USD 25).

 Last year [1994] the name Casino was changed into Theater aan de Parade because the name Casino has more and more another meaning nowadays.
 Parade is the name of the square on which the theatre is situated.